THLO/harpo/README.md

 * `--verbose` (`-v`): Add this flag in order to activate verbose output.
 * `--word-list` (`-w`) `[W]`: A different word list (other than the standard English word list) can be provided.
-It has to be a list of 2048 words, with one word per line.
+It has to be a list of 2048 distinct words, with one word per line.

 There is one optional parameter for the `create` subcommand: